NiGhTTraX/mugshot/DOCS.md

 ### Ignoring elements

 You can ignore elements on the page by passing a [selector](./docs/globals.html#mugshotselector) through the `ignore` option.
-The elements identified by that selector will be painted black before taking any screenshots.
+The elements identified by that selector will be painted with the `ignoreColor` (defaults to `#000`) before taking any screenshots.

 ### Storing screenshots